ankeesler/anwork/doc/CLI.md

 - anwork task *note* (STRING task-name: The name of the task to which to add a note) (STRING note: The note to add to a task): Add a note to a task
 - anwork task *set-blocked* (STRING task-name: The name of the task to set as blocked): Set a task as blocked
 - anwork task *set-finished* (STRING task-name: The name of the task to set as finished): Set a task as finished
+- anwork task *set-priority* (STRING task-name: The name of the task to set as finished) (NUMBER priority: The priority to set on the task): Set the priority of a task
 - anwork task *set-running* (STRING task-name: The name of the task to set as running): Set a task as running
 - anwork task *set-waiting* (STRING task-name: The name of the task to set as waiting): Set a task as waiting
 - anwork task *show*: Show all tasks